 6. Stand straight or squat.
 Do not crouch over the dog.
 I doubt you want to be crouched over by a stranger and neither does your dog.
 It’s threatening.

 7. Allow the dog to come to you.
 Most dogs are naturally curious and they will let you know if they are interested in you.
 If the dog doesn’t approach you, don’t take it personally.

 8. If the dog shows interest by sniffing you with a relaxed posture, tail wag (not all dogs will wag and not all wagging is friendly), perhaps looking at you with soft eyes – then you can slowly offer the dog your hand for investigation.

 9. Let the dog sniff your hand, if she wants to, and then gently touch the dog on the shoulder, neck or chest, not the top of the head.

 10. The dog will clearly tell you if she wants more interaction or if she is finished with you.
-Listen to her.
+Listen to her and respect her space.

 11. If at any time during the interaction the dog backs away, stop what you are doing.

 If you take one thing away from this post, make it this: NEVER bend over and reach your out-stretched arm to a strange dog.
 Dogs will love you for it.